-Every Monday, from September 16 to November 18, free flu vaccinations will be given from 9 a.m. to 1 p.m. in the lobby of Beebe Medical Center on Savannah Road in Lewes.
+Every Monday, from 9 a.m. to 1 p.m., September 19 through November 17, free flu vaccinations will be given in the lobby of the Medical Center on Savannah Road in Lewes.

 Additional flu vaccination clinics are set for:

 For more information on the clinics, call Beebe Population Health at (302) 645-3337.
-For a full listing of flu clinics, go to www.beebemed.org.
+For a full listing of flu clinics and street addresses, go to www.beebehealthcare.org/calendar.

-Beebe Medical Center is a not-for-profit community healthcare system with a charitable mission to encourage healthy living, prevent illness, and restore optimal health for the people residing, working, or visiting in the communities we serve.
-It offers multiple services throughout Southern Delaware including a 210-licensed-bed hospital, a cancer center, and outpatient facilities at multiple sites providing lab, imaging, physical rehab services and walk-in care.
-For more information, please visit us online at www.beebemed.org.
+Beebe Healthcare is a not-for-profit community healthcare system with a charitable mission to encourage healthy living, prevent illness, and restore optimal health for the people residing, working, or visiting in the communities we serve.
+It offers services throughout Southern Delaware including a 210-licensed-bed hospital, a cancer center, and outpatient facilities at multiple sites providing walk-in care, lab, imaging, and physical rehab services.
+For more information, please visit us online at www.beebehealthcare.org.